What happens in an appeal and who participates?

 - if accepted, would justify allowing or rejecting the refugee protection claim.

-In most cases, a single member of the Refugee Protection Division decides the appeal.
+In most cases, a single member of the Refugee Appeal Division decides the appeal.
 Sometimes, there is a three-member panel.
-In this case, the Refugee Protection Division must notify the Minister of Citizenship and Immigration and the United Nations High Commissioner for Refugees.
+In this case, the Refugee Appeal Division must notify the Minister of Citizenship and Immigration and the United Nations High Commissioner for Refugees.

 If the claimant is appealing, the Minister has the right to ‘intervene’ and participate in the appeal.
 This intervention can happen at any time before the Refugee Appeal Division makes a decision.
 The Minister must provide the claimant and the Division with: